cybergu0ck/notes/engineering/software-engineering/programming/cpp/01-cpp-fundamentals/05-references.md

   }
   ```

-- Once an lvalue reference is bound to an lvalue or xvalue, they cannot be binded to any other.
+- Once an lvalue reference is bound, they cannot be binded again.
 Hence they must be initialised when they are created!
   ```cpp
   int main()
   {